 June 14, 2009 Sunday I think it might be Fathers Day - but lets not go there - I'll start crying.
 Fishermans Bay, Lopez Island SUNNY and warm tis' evening.
 Yesterday at this time was blowing HARD and cold tis' morning

 Today we started on the Dek-Coat on the pilot house and cabin top.
 Looks good BUT the paint is a blazing white - makes the Wasser look a bit yellow dull on the edges.
 It's ok - no biggie.
 We did go fussy and make nice rounded edges to the places that would have gone straight.
 Looks very nice.

 Then Carl did another coat of epoxy on the diva seat.
 That's a big spacious seat long the back of the transom.
 We had a lovely cover made for it as well.
 Can't wait to lay on that under sail!
 Did some more tar on the bottom of the keels where I peeled it off when putting her on the rocks last summer.

 Puppy's been a bit lethargic today.
 I think it's a bit cold down on the grass under the boat at night.
 I put out her bed but she rarely sleeps on it.
 She prefers the soft grass.
 It's wonderful to have her.

 We took it a bit slower today - our excuse being SUNDAY.
 We took a big ol' hour long nap after our lunch.
 We've been hitting it pretty hard everyday.
-Thank god it was very peaceful & not so many people were driving up n' down this DIRT road! & the guy, Jeff, Chela's husband, has not put more stuff on his HUGE brush fire.
+Thank god it was very peaceful and not so many people were driving up n' down this DIRT road! and the guy, Jeff, Chela's husband, has not put more stuff on his HUGE brush fire.
 WOOPS - spoke too soon, there goes a car by.

 Friday June 19